miaopeng/yottaa-f2e-docs/docs/source/fileguide.rst

   @import 'v3/mods/buttons';

-The 'init.scss' contains none-output modals(variables, mixins, compass) and should be imported by all SCSS files.(TODO)
+The 'init.scss' contains none-output modals(variables, mixins, compass) and should be imported by all scss.(TODO)

 Don't use Asset Pipeline require functions to import files.
 The 'requires' way is slightly faster then import, but sometime may cause issues.